-I recommend that Your Honorable Body authorize contracts with the agencies listed in Attachment A, in the amount of \$717,926, for Rochester-Monroe County Youth Bureau programs, for the period of January 1, 2018 through December 31, 2018.
+I recommend that Your Honorable Body authorize contracts with the agencies listed in Attachment A, in a total amount not to exceed \$735,836 for Rochester-Monroe County Youth Bureau programs for the period of January 1, 2021 through December 31, 2021.

 The Rochester Monroe County Youth Bureau enters into approximately ten (10) contracts each year in amounts over \$20,000, with matching funds required for Runaway and Homeless Youth providers only.
-Contracted services directly correspond to the assessed needs and service objectives of the Rochester-Monroe County Youth Bureau, and as required and approved by the New York State Office of Children and Family Services.
-This year's funding represents an increase of \$20,583 from last year's funding.
+Contracted services directly correspond to the assessed needs and service objectives of the Rochester-Monroe County Youth Bureau and as required and approved by the New York State Office of Children and Family Services.
+This year's funding represents a decrease of \$9,213 from last year's funding.

-The agencies were selected through a competitive request for qualifications process, based on the New York State required County Child and Family Services Plan in which services to be contracted must directly correspond to the assessed needs, priority focus areas, and outcomes of the plan; State Executive Law procedures and criteria for selecting programs; and State certification requirements for runaway and homeless shelter programs.
+The agencies were selected through a competitive request for qualifications process based on the New York State required County Child and Family Services Plan in which services to be contracted must directly correspond to the assessed needs, priority focus areas, and outcomes of the plan; State Executive Law procedures and criteria for selecting programs; and State certification requirements for runaway and homeless shelter programs.